fernandosscherer/fernandosscherer/README.md

 With more than **20 years of experience**, I've delivered **500+ digital projects** ranging from WordPress and WooCommerce ecosystems to cloud infrastructure, automation workflows, and custom business applications.

-Currently I'm focused on building fintech products, risk management tools, AI agents, and intelligent automation through **Data Maple AI** and **Investing Social**.
+Currently I'm focused on building fintech products, risk management tools, AI agents, and intelligent automation through **Data Maple AI**.

 ## 🚀 What I work with